My Gear

 The kit I actually use — cameras, boots, and the few bits that come on every walk.

 Do you need the latest and greatest high-spec camera gear for your photography?
+Unless you’re a professional photographer, I’d say no.

 Speaking from experience — and you may agree or disagree — I’ve been there, done that, got the t-shirt.
 I’ve lugged camera bags stuffed with bodies and lenses up mountains, only to find I probably didn’t use a quarter of it.
 I’ve owned full-frame, APS-C and Micro Four Thirds cameras packed with specs and functions, and most of it was massive overkill.
 Half the features never got touched.